Azakidev/Dawlf-index/Laraybis/Peritio.md

 - Curatia cliffs
 	A wall of cliffs lining the east coast of Peritio.
 - The wasteland
-	It's a section of the desert where the great dawlf war was said to happen, the ones lost to it were buried there.
+	It's a section of the desert where the great dawlf war is said to have happened, the ones lost to it were buried there.
 - Shralama oasis
 	A small lake with an oasis surrounding it.
-A popular tourist attraction, especially because of the trading posts located nearby and having the train station by it's side.
+A popular tourist attraction, especially because of the trading posts located nearby and it's proximity to the train station.
 - The tower of spirits
-	In the center of the town, the large tower stands tall, visible from anywhere in the island and potentially even from other islands.
-It imposing when standing at the base of it, although not many can access it.
+	In the center of the town, the large tower stands tall, visible from anywhere on the island and potentially even from other islands.
+It is imposing when standing at the base of it, although not many can access it.
 ## Connects to
 - [[Altareon]]
 - [[Quarterrimo]]